 But regard that I am not one of these wealthy snobs with big money.
 Despite my fairly large collection I can only spend roughly about 40 to 60€ per month for my instruments, thus do not attempt to sell very expensive things to me - shipping of large or heavy objects from outside Germany can be expensive too.
 I am also not interested in buying technically identical instruments.

-warning: Never attempt to e-mail me anything big (scanned manuals etc.) without prior asking; my modem is slow and my e-mail account has a low quota and will crash, thus I can not easily receive e-mails bigger than a few 100KB.
+warning: Never attempt to e-mail me anything big (scanned manuals etc.) without prior asking; my e-mail account has a low quota and may crash, thus I can not easily receive e-mails bigger than a few 100KB.

 I am searching for the historical PC connection software (DOS drivers?) that came with or was sold for the Antonelli 2381 and Antonelli 2495 keyboard.
 Does anybody has this software (original or copy) or the special cable or at least some info about these?